 It includes areas characterized by nature-dominated environments (that is, wetlands, forests, abandoned fields) and resource-utilization activities (that is, agriculture, forestry, fisheries' activities, or aquaculture).

-A building or land shall be used only for the following purposesprincipal uses and structures: Detailed limitations and standards for these uses may be found in Article III, Section 1.
+A building or land shall be used only for the following purposes: Detailed limitations and standards for these uses may be found in Article III, Section 1.